Internships in Political Science

 There are three general approaches for locating an internship:

 - Students often take the initiative themselves to contact elected national, state or local political officials, government administrators, lobbying organizations, non-profit organizations, law firms, or political campaign organizations and ask for an internship position.

 - A limited number of internship positions are available each year from organizations that contact our department asking for interns to be assigned to them.
-Students interested in these positions need to complete an application and return it to Dr. William Kelly at least one month before the beginning of the semester in which the internship is to begin.
+Students interested in these positions need to complete an application and return it to the department at least one month before the beginning of the semester in which the internship is to begin.

 - The Auburn on the Hill program connects Auburn University students to prestigious congressional internship opportunities in Washington D.C.
-Program coordinator Meaghan Weir is an excellent resource for assistance on the application process and questions about interning for a member of the U.S. Congress or Senate, and you should contact her prior to beginning the application process.
 Visit the website to learn more about information session dates, application deadlines and materials, housing information and answers to many questions you may have.

-Contact Dr. Kelly at least one month in advance to receive approval for your internship and arrange academic credit.
+Contact the department at least one month in advance to receive approval for your internship and arrange academic credit.

 Receiving Academic Credit

-- Be sure to make arrangements for academic credit with Dr. Kelly at least one month prior to the beginning of the internship.
+- Be sure to make arrangements for academic credit at least one month prior to the beginning of the internship.
 You cannot arrange to get credit after the internship has already begun.

 - All internships are graded pass/fail.